 2.3.3.1 Infrastructure, interoperability and standardization

-Convergence of ICT technology is making the Internet the most important infrastructure of modern telecommunications, while the Internet and telecommunication services are becoming indistinguishable.
+Convergence of traditional telecommunications technology with the Internet is making the Internet the most important infrastructure of modern telecommunications, while the Internet and telecommunication services are becoming indistinguishable.

-There have been calls for bold new initiatives to expand the capabilities of the Internet well beyond incremental improvements to its deployed capabilities.
-In order to provide additional flexibility to accommodate current and new and unforeseen innovations, further research and development and innovation in the fundamental design of the Internet (including architecture, protocols, interfaces and services) may need to be encouraged.
+There have been calls for bold new initiatives to continue to expand the flexibility of the Internet well beyond incremental improvements to its deployed capabilities.
+In order to provide additional functionality to accommodate current and new and unforeseen innovations, further research and development and innovation in the fundamental design of the Internet (including architecture, protocols, interfaces and services) may need to be encouraged.

-Given the depth to which Internet is today embedded in the socio-economic fabric of society, any evolutionary approach to building the future Internet should ensure full interoperability with the existing one.
+Given the depth to which Internet is today embedded in the socio-economic fabric of many societies, any evolutionary approach to building the future Internet should ensure full interoperability with the existing one.

-Standardization would play an important role in ensuring this interoperability, while promoting the continuous development of Internet.
+Open and voluntary standards will play an important role in ensuring this interoperability, while promoting the continuous development of the Internet and its capabilities.
 Significant work and research on IP-related issues and the future Internet is being conducted by many bodies at the national, regional and international levels, some examples include: ITU; the Internet Engineering Task Force (IETF); US National Science Foundation (NSF) projects, including the Global Environment for Network Innovations (GENI) and Future Internet Design (FIND) projects; Japan’s National Institute for ICT (NICT) Akari project; and the European Union’s Future Internet Research & Experimentation (FIRE) initiative.

 2.3.3.2 Internet Naming and Addressing